Skip to content

 Skills compound like interest.
 Each capability upgrade opens new market segments, commands higher rates, and reduces competition.
 Early investment in high-demand skills has an asymmetric payoff profile — the earlier you acquire them, the longer they generate premium earnings.

 Many people focus purely on course fees when weighing up training costs.
 But the time spent learning is worth factoring in too.
 If a 40-hour course takes you away from billable work, that opportunity cost is part of the real picture.
-It can help to think of your hourly rate as a benchmark — what is your time actually worth while you are studying?
-This is worth considering before committing to longer programmes, especially intensive ones.
+Your hourly rate can serve as a benchmark — what is your time actually worth while you are studying?
+This is worth noting before committing to longer programmes, especially intensive ones.
 The calculator accounts for both dimensions, giving a clearer sense of the full trade-off.

-One approach many overlook is estimating the rate increase conservatively.
+One pattern that surfaces often: estimating the rate increase conservatively tends to produce more realistic projections.
 It is tempting to assume a new skill will immediately justify a large uplift, but many people find the increase comes gradually as they build a portfolio of work in that area.
 Starting with a modest projected rate increase often produces a more realistic payback estimate.
-Small, honest numbers in the calculator tend to be more useful than optimistic ones.
+Smaller, grounded numbers in the calculator tend to illustrate more useful patterns than optimistic ones.

 Quick example